Bailey Science Center

 Studying Abroad in Ireland Summer 2015 at Waterford Institute of Technology

 Students taking notes of display during Biology's Annual Science Saturday.

 Letter from the Department Head

 Welcome to the Department of Biology.
-We begin fall 2017 with 300 new biology students and if you are part of the 44 % of students who were accepted after applying to our major we want to say Congratulations!
+We begin spring 2021 with 625 biology majors and an exciting year of development as we continue to update our instruction to meet the rapid advances of 21st century biology.
 This website is very complete and offers all the information you need about our courses, degrees and faculty.
 The Department is focused on student success and as such we are the campus leader on the utilization of high-impact educational practices to increase student retention and graduation rates.
 Specifically, the Department of Biology:

 Was the first to require a Freshman Seminar for all new students, focusing on college skills and career advising;

 Leads the university in the number of Freshman Learning Communities it provides for VSU students;

 Leads the university in the percentage and actual number of faculty who conduct undergraduate research experiences with students;

 Has required a Senior Seminar capstone experience for decades;